atav928/ciphertrust-sdk/README.md

 * &#9745; Create an average, mean, total time depending on calls being made for when you want to do a full list of keys
 * &#9745; Missing delete https action
 * &#9745; Create a download method to handle downlaoding files
+* &#9745; Error in calucation for x_processing_time for a HTTP Error code ex: error="HTTPError: 422 Client Error: Unprocessable Entity,exec_time_elapsed="-14399.518375",exec_time_end="1689378714.406082",exec_time_start="1689378713.924067",exec_time_total="-14399.518375",x_processing_time="-14399.518375"
+* &#9744; Documentation states return response should be JSON, but sometimes POST will return plain/text.
+Need to append "Accept": "application/json" to force a json response.
+  * &#9744; Build out handle method for a text return if json obj is not returned.
+* &#9744; remove statistics if not necessary for standard interacations.

+__Known Bugs:__

+* Issues with usability of code, needs reformating to make both useful and return statistics.
+* unable to get post response when decrypting data.

 #### Release Notes

+#### v1.0.11

+* Fixed issue with error returning negative processing time.

 #### v1.0.10